pblischak/fluidigm2purc/README.md

 The conversion from FASTQ to FASTA is straightforward because FASTA only uses the first two lines of every four line sequence entry in the FASTQ file.
-The important bit here is that we grab the important information from the sequence header in the FASTQ file and print it so that it is compatible with PURC.
-The important information here is the taxon name and the locus name.
-These are added by [`dbcAmplicons`](https://github.com/msettles/dbcAmplicons) when the Fluidigm data are demultiplexed.
-An important thing here is that **taxon names and locus names can't have spaces in them.** The code splits on spaces first, then on colons (":") so that it can grab the taxon and locus names (this is specific to the way the Fluidigm data are processed by `dbcAmplicons`).
-Unmerged reads from `FLASH2` are read in together and are artificially combined with eight n's in between ("nnnnnnnn").
+The important bit here is that we grab the relevant information from the sequence header in the FASTQ file and print it so that it is compatible with PURC.
+The things that we want are the taxon name and the locus name.
+These are added by [`dbcAmplicons`](https://github.com/msettles/dbcAmplicons) when the Fluidigm data are demultiplexed. **Taxon names and locus names can't have spaces in them.** The code splits on spaces first, then on colons (":") so that it can grab the taxon and locus names (this is specific to the way the Fluidigm data are processed by `dbcAmplicons`).
+Merged reads from `FLASH2` are processed first.
+Unmerged reads are then read in together and are artificially combined with eight n's in between ("nnnnnnnn").